Not Today, Darling!

 Procedural Go-Kart Engine

 My first serious MetaSounds project.
 RPM, throttle, and load drive the engine sound in real-time - no baked loops.
-The whole thing responds to player input frame by frame.
-I was learning MetaSounds as I went, so the graph wasn't pretty, but close your eyes and you know when the kart is accelerating, braking, or sliding.
-That's what matters.
+The engine layer responds continuously to player input.
+I was learning MetaSounds as I went, so the graph was messy, but the state changes were readable: acceleration, braking, and sliding each had their own movement and pitch behavior.

 Stopping 4 Players from Sounding Like a Mess

 4 players means 4 engines, 4 sets of power-ups, collisions, and granny screams all at once.
 Without structure, it was noise.
-I built a Sound Class hierarchy where your own kart always sits on top.
+I built a Sound Class hierarchy where the local player's kart stays prioritized in the mix.
 Distant karts get attenuated and ducked.
-Power-ups and collisions run through concurrency limits - only the most relevant ones actually play.
-First time managing a mix this dense.
-It worked.
+Power-ups and collisions run through concurrency limits, so the mix keeps the local player readable instead of playing low-priority events at full weight.

 Team Voices as Granny Characters